jimbobbennett/StarWarsCopilot/6-rag/README.md

 The Copilot now knows about purchases of Star Wars figurines, and when you ask a relevant question it is able to augment the generated results with real world data retrieved from the MCP server.

 > When this does a look up on the database, it will be case sensitive, so ensure you use the right case when asking for details about purchases.
-For example, asking with figurines **Ben Smith** purchased would work, but **Ben smith** (lower case S on Smith) will fail.
+For example, asking which figurines **Ben Smith** purchased would work, but **Ben smith** (lower case S on Smith) will fail.
 >
 > The customers are:
 > Luke Johnson